skorokithakis/harbormaster/README.md

     environment_file: "somefile.txt"
   otherapp:
     url: https://gitlab.com/otheruser/otherrepo.git
-    # The Compose config filename, if it's not docker-compose.yml.
+    # The Compose config filename, if it's not docker-compose.yml, or if you
-    compose_filename: mydocker-compose.yml
+    # want to use Harbormaster-specific overrides:
+    compose_config:
+      - docker-compose.yml
+      - docker-compose.harbormaster.yml
     # A dictionary of replacements (see below).
     replacements:
       MYVOLUMENAME: volume